LukeMattingly/LukeMattingly.github.io/index.md

 Even if the raw data size is low, having too many shards (and by extension, too many indexes) can impact cluster performance, slow down cluster state updates, and increase memory usage.
 Following the guideline of “20 shards per GB of heap” ensures that your nodes aren’t overloaded.

 big shout out to the AWS engineers who I met with this, in the end it was bad design on our part, but they were able to try and troubleshoot and assist.
 In the middle of this slowly creepign issue we did a major version upgrade as well, that failed halfway through due to our cluster being in such a degraded state, but we ended up making it out the other side!

+### Final Thoughts
+A huge shoutout to AWS engineers who helped troubleshoot this.

+The issue wasn’t Elasticsearch’s fault—it was bad design on our part.

+- We ignored index planning guidelines.

+- We scaled without understanding shard overhead.

+- We had to refactor our approach after hitting the limit.

+To make matters worse, we attempted a major version upgrade in the middle of this mess.
+It failed halfway through due to our degraded cluster state.
+But we made it out the other side!